corpustalk/AlphaLexChinese/README.md

 Download the **AlphaLexChinese** apps

-The **AlphaLexChinese** apps for both MS Windows and MacOS are available at the Releases (the right side of this page).
+The **AlphaLexChinese** app for MS Windows is now available at the Releases (the right side of this page).

-~ Will come soon ~
+The **AlphaLexChinese** app for MacOS will come soon.

+***

+If you have any suggestions or comments, please contact at leileicn AT qq DOT com.

+Thank you very much for your attention.